3rd Grade Teachers

 I'm originally from Seattle and love being back on the West Coast.
 I'm all about getting outside and exploring, whether it's a trip to the mountains or an adventure in a new neighborhood in my own city or one halfway across the world.

 Meaghan O'Neil, Lead Teacher

 I am so excited to be joining the community at New School!
 I was born and raised in Seattle and moved to the Bay Area to attend Santa Clara University.
 Although I love my rainy hometown, the sunshine has kept me in the bay.
 I began my teaching career at Rocketship Public School in San Jose where I taught 1st and 2nd grades.
 Throughout my time as an educator I have developed a passion for bringing joy to the classroom and allowing students to discover and foster their own love of learning.
 I am very eager to continue following this passion at New School.

 When I'm not in the classroom you can find me going for a jog, making a mess in the kitchen or spending quality time with my friends and family (both in person, and on Facetime.)

 Vanessa Garcia, Resident Teacher

-I’m a Texas transplant who recently received an MA in Elementary Education from UC Berkeley’s Developmental Teacher Education program.
+I’m a Texas transplant who received an MA in Elementary Education from UC Berkeley’s Developmental Teacher Education program.
 I began my career in education as Education Coordinator of an in-school tutoring program through Sylvan Learning in Austin, Texas.
 After graduating from the University of Texas at Austin, I taught elementary school English in Japan for three years.
-I’m excited to be joining the New School community and sharing in a vision for equitable education, inquiry, and change.
+I’m excited to continue contributing to the New School community and sharing in a vision for equitable education, inquiry, and change.